 The hike to Perley Rock and beyond in Glacier National Park, BC, is pure magic.

 Mélanie and I will hike about 13 kilometers (8 miles) return to the 2,412 meter (7,913 ft) summit of Perley Rock at the north-east edge of the Illecillewaet Névé.
-Perley Rock is arguably one of the more challenging hikes in Glacier National Park and arguably one of the best and most diverse day hikes on the planet.
+Perley Rock is arguably one of the more challenging hikes in Glacier National Park but also one of the best and most diverse day hikes on the planet.

 Perley Rock is named for H. A. Perley who managed the Glacier House Hotel which, in its day, rivaled Canadian Pacific Railway accommodation at the Banff Springs Hotel and Chateau Lake Louise now managed by Fairmont Hotels.